NHL on television in the 1980s: 1980

 The independent Hughes Television Network broadcast National Hockey League games aired under the title The NHL '80.
-Hughes broadcast Thursday night games, the All-Star Game, some playoff games, and Games 1-5 of the Stanley Cup Finals.
-Hughes technically, used CBC's Hockey Night in Canada feeds for the American coverage of the first five games of the Stanley Cup Finals.
+Hughes broadcast Thursday night games, the All-Star Game, some playoff games, and games 1-5 of the Stanley Cup Final.
+Hughes technically, used CBC's Hockey Night in Canada feeds for the American coverage of the first five games of the Stanley Cup Final.
 The first broadcast involved the Atlanta Flames against the Chicago Blackhawks on January 25.

 On April 9, 1980, CBC carried the ACTRA awards ceremony.
-This caused Game 2 of Hartford-Montreal and Edmonton-Philadelphia playoff games not to be televised.
+This caused game two of Hartford-Montreal and Edmonton-Philadelphia playoff games not to be televised.
 Meanwhile, the Toronto-Minnesota game was shifted to CHCH in Hamilton while the Vancouver-Buffalo game was televised by CBC regionally in British Columbia as usual.
 The ACTRA awards show was tape-delayed into prime time on the west coast.

-During the 1980 Stanley Cup Finals, Bob Cole, Dan Kelly and Jim Robson shared play-by-play duties for CBC's coverage.
-Cole did play-by-play for the first half of Games 1–2.
-Meanwhile, Kelly did play-by-play for half of Games 1–5 (Kelly also called the overtime period of Game 1).
-Finally, Robson did play-by-play for the half of Games 3–4 and Game 6 entirely.
-In essence, this meant that Cole or Robson did play-by-play for the first period and the first half of the second period (except for Game 5 in which the roles of Kelly and Robson were switched).
-Therefore, at the closest stoppage of play near the 10-minute mark of the second period, Cole or Robson handed off the call to Kelly for the rest of the game.
+During the 1980 Stanley Cup Final, Bob Cole, Dan Kelly and Jim Robson shared play-by-play duties for CBC's coverage.
+Cole did play-by-play for the first half of games 1–2.
+Meanwhile, Kelly did play-by-play for half of games 1–5 (Kelly also called the overtime period of game one).
+Finally, Robson did play-by-play for the half of games 3–4 and game six entirely.
+In essence, this meant that Cole or Robson did play-by-play for the first period and the first half of the second period (except for game five in which the roles of Kelly and Robson were switched).
+Therefore, at the closest stoppage of play near the ten-minute mark of the second period, Cole or Robson handed off the call to Kelly for the rest of the game.